There is a great risk with any entrepreneurial venture, along with many ways to view a possible business failure.

 No. I used to drink all the time – wine with dinner, a cocktail on the weekend.
 Now I work too much to take the edge off.

 8. Have your sleep habits or appetite changed?

 Sleep habits are the same.
-I just get up at a odd time now.
-And my appetite vacillates between feeling too nauseous to eat, and wanting LOTS of sugar.
+I just get up at an odd time now.
+And my appetite vacillates between feeling too nauseous to eat and wanting LOTS of sugar.
 And no, I’m not pregnant.

 9. Are you troubled by unexplained headaches, backaches or other physical complaints?

 I sit for 10-16 hours a day.
 So the answer is yes.